 In line with supporting efforts to realise the Global AIDS Strategy, which aims to reduce these inequalities that drive the AIDS epidemic and prioritise people who are not yet accessing life-saving HIV services, STOPAIDS undertakes work to reduce HIV-related structural barriers.
 This includes our work to:

-Advancing LGBT+ rights
+Advancing LGBTQ+ rights

 With the risk of acquiring HIV globally 25 times higher amongst men who have sex with men, and 34 times higher for transgender women, HIV remains one of the greatest healthcare challenges for LGBT+ communities.